awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-throttled-alerts.md

-# Example: Throttled Alerts<a name="app-throttled-alerts"></a>
+# Example: Creating Throttled Alerts<a name="app-throttled-alerts"></a>

-In this application, the query runs continuously on the in\-application stream created over the demo stream\.
+In this Amazon Kinesis data analytics application, the query runs continuously on the in\-application stream created over the demo stream\.
 For more information, see [Continuous Queries](continuous-queries-concepts.md)\.
-If any rows show stock price change is greater than 1%, those rows are inserted in another in\-application stream\.
-The application throttles the alerts such that an alert is sent immediately when the stock price changes, but no more than one alert per minute per stock symbol is sent to the in\-application stream\.
+If any rows show that the stock price change is greater than 1 percent, those rows are inserted into another in\-application stream\.
+The application throttles the alerts such that an alert is sent immediately when the stock price changes\.
+However, no more than one alert per minute per stock symbol is sent to the in\-application stream\.

 **To create a throttled alerts application**

-1. Create the Amazon Kinesis Data Analytics application as described in the [Getting Started Exercise](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/get-started-exercise.html)\.
+1. Create a Kinesis data analytics application as described in the Kinesis Data Analytics [Getting Started](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/get-started-exercise.html) exercise\.

-1. In the SQL editor, replace the application code with the following:
+1. In the SQL editor in Kinesis Data Analytics, replace the application code with the following:

    ```
    CREATE OR REPLACE STREAM "CHANGE_STREAM"